Healthdirect Free Australian health advice you can count on.

 What is a sore throat?

-Sore throats are very common in children.
+Sore throats are common in both children and adults.

 What symptoms are related to a sore throat?